Official: China's growth likely to slow due to virus, floods

 “This year’s main economic growth trend will be ‘low after high,‘” Fu said at a news conference.

 Fu gave no growth forecast.
-Private sector forecasters say the world’s second-largest economy easily should achieve 8% over last year’s depressed level.
+Private sector forecasters say the world’s second-largest economy should easily achieve 8% growth over last year’s depressed level.

 Growth in July retail sales softened to 8.5% over a year earlier, below the consensus forecast of 10.9% and down from the previous month's 12.1%.
 Factory output grew 6.4%, below the forecast of 7.9%.